 Since 2012, she has produced a variety of advanced full length workshops for health care professionals which focus on the delivery of the low FODMAP diet to patients with digestive health conditions.
 She is a frequent guest speaker at professional association meetings, webinars, and nutrition grand rounds; she is frequently consulted by media for expert comment.
 In 2015 she was an invited speaker at the Dietitians of Canada Annual Conference, the Academy of Nutrition and Dietetics Food and Nutrition Conference (FNCE), and FODMAP Around the World in the Netherlands.

 Though Patsy now spends much of her time writing and teaching about FODMAPs and IBS, she continues her clinical activity, seeing patients at Nutrition Works, LLC in Portland, ME.
 She is active on the public policy panel of her professional association, the Maine Academy of Nutrition and Dietetics.
 In 2014 she was honored to be named Maine's Outstanding Dietitian of the Year.
-Patsy is a professional member of the Crohn's and Colitis Association of America and the North American Society for the Study of Celiac Disease.
+Patsy is a professional member of the Crohn's and Colitis Association of America.